One country, two systems: Proposed application onto Taiwan

+Post-2019 developments

-In January 2019, Xi Jinping, General Secretary of the Chinese Communist Party (CCP), had announced an open letter to Taiwan proposing a "one country, two systems" formula for eventual unification.
-President Tsai Ing-wen responded to Xi in a January 2019 speech by stating that Taiwan rejected "one country, two systems" and that because Beijing equated the 1992 Consensus with "one country, two systems", Taiwan rejected the 1992 Consensus as well.
+In January 2019, CCP General Secretary Xi Jinping announced an open letter to Taiwan proposing development of a one country, two systems formula unique to Taiwan, which he called the "Two Systems" Taiwan Plan ("两制"台湾方案 ("Liǎngzhì" Táiwān Fāngàn)), for eventual unification.
+President Tsai Ing-wen responded to Xi in a January 2019 speech by stating that Taiwan rejected one country, two systems, and that because Beijing equated the 1992 Consensus with one country, two systems, Taiwan rejected it as well.
 Tsai expressed her solidarity with Hong Kong protesters, remarking that Taiwan's democracy was hard-earned and had to be guarded and renewed.
-Pledging that as long as she was Taiwan's president, she would never accept "one country, two systems", Tsai cited what she considered to be the constant and rapid deterioration of Hong Kong's democracy over the course of 20 years.
-Following the landslide defeat of the KMT in the 2020 Taiwanese presidential election, KMT chairman Johnny Chiang rejected the "one country, two systems" as a feasible model for Taiwan.
-In 2021 the KMT platform under newly elected chairman Eric Chu also continued to include the 1992 consensus while rejecting "one country, two systems".
+Pledging that as long as she was Taiwan's president, she would never accept one country, two systems, Tsai cited what she considered to be the constant and rapid deterioration of democracy in Hong Kong over the previous 20 years.

+Following the landslide defeat of the KMT in the 2020 Taiwanese presidential election, KMT chairman Johnny Chiang rejected the one country, two systems as a feasible model for Taiwan.
+In 2021, the KMT platform under newly elected chairman Eric Chu also continued to include the 1992 Consensus while rejecting one country, two systems.

+The German Marshall Fund observed in 2024 that Xi's 2019 instruction for PRC researchers to develop a unique "Two Systems" Taiwan Plan was a tacit admission that the principle as applied to Hong Kong and Macau was ill-suited to Taiwan's situation.
+As of 2024, a detailed framework of the "Two Systems" Taiwan Plan has not been announced.

+A May 2025 white paper published by the PRC's State Council Information Office outlining their official positions on national sovereignty, China's National Security in the New Era, proclaimed that "Taiwan is a province of China" while also calling for implementation of the PRC's Comprehensive Plan for Resolving the Taiwan Problem in the New Era, which calls for the PRC to adhere to the one country, two systems principle during cross-strait talks with Taiwanese political parties to resolve the "unresolved nature of China's civil war".

+Alternative proposals

+In 1987, then-president of the Republic of China Chiang Ching-kuo counter-proposed with the alternative of "one country, better system" (一国良制 (一國良制, Yīguó liángzhì)) in a pun on "one country, two systems" (一国两制 (一國兩制, Yīguó liǎngzhì)), proposing that the PRC and ROC could be unified after the PRC adopts the democratic system of the ROC.